 Remote coastal monitoring cameras

-The City will install five remote coastal monitoring cameras along the coastline towards the end of 2021.
-These remote coastal monitoring cameras will capture still images of the coastline hourly at the locations depicted in the below maps.
+The City installed five remote coastal monitoring cameras at vulnerable sections of the Quinns Rocks and Yanchep coastline in November 2021.
+These remote coastal monitoring cameras capture still images of the coastline hourly at these locations.
+An example of the coastal monitoring images that are taken with the coastal monitoring cameras are presented below.

 The images that are gathered allow for the hourly assessment of coastline changes at these vulnerable locations.
 These images will be assessed visually and via a program that detects shoreline changes.